OCamlPro/liquidity/docs/sphinx/src/usage/index.rst

 ~~~~~~~~~~~~~~~~~~

 To call an already deployed smart contract you need to forge a
-transfer operation, sign this operation ans inject it to a Tezos
+transfer operation, sign this operation ans inject it to a Dune
 node.
 This can be performed separately or all at once with the command
 ``--call``.